UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Experimental Results

 \subsection{Experiments on Artificial (Shepp-Logan) Data}

-\paragraph{Ablations} Experiments were performed on the artificial Shepp-Logan dataset, described in Section~\ref{sec:exp_setup}, to ablate different UncertaINR hyperparameters across BDL approaches.
+\paragraph{\sffamily Ablations} Experiments were performed on the artificial Shepp-Logan dataset, described in Section~\ref{sec:exp_setup}, to ablate different UncertaINR hyperparameters across BDL approaches.
 We ablated the activation function (Tanh, SoftPlus, Sine, SiLU, and ReLU), depth, width, and random Fourier feature (RFF) embedding frequency.
-For MCD we also ablated probability of dropout, while for BBB we ablated prior standard deviation and KL factor.
-For the sake of brevity, we only report main findings here (detailed analysis provided in Appendix~\ref{sec:uq_analysis_appendix}).
-Activation function and RFF frequency were found the most critical hyperparameters.
-Sine produced the best-performing models, but resulting networks were sensitive to hyperparameter choice.
+For MCD we also assessed sensitivity to the dropout probability $p$, while for BBB we ablated prior standard deviation and KL factor.
+For the sake of brevity, we only report main findings here (detailed analysis is provided in Appendix~\ref{sec:uq_analysis_appendix}).
+Activation function and RFF frequency were found to be the most critical hyperparameters.
+Sine activation produced the best-performing models, but resulting networks were sensitive to hyperparameter choice.
 SiLU, ReLU, and Tanh achieved slightly lower, but more consistent reconstruction accuracies.
-In line with recent work demonstrating RFF importance for learning high-frequency image components~\cite{NEURIPS2020_55053683}, we found that RFF frequency significantly affected model performance.
-Specifically, RFF frequency must be proportional to the number of view angles -- too low (high) an RFF frequency leads to blurry images (high-frequency image artifacts).
+In line with recent work demonstrating RFF importance for learning high-frequency image components~\citep{NEURIPS2020_55053683}, we found that RFF frequency significantly affected model performance.
+Specifically, RFF frequency must be consistent with the number of view angles -- too low (high) an RFF frequency leads to blurry images (high-frequency image artifacts).